WFEN's Impact Report 2022-2023 Now Available

 Certified Elephant Friendly™ Tea is sourced from plantations that meet high standards for the protection of elephant habitat and water resources, reducing human-elephant conflict and mortality, and reducing barriers to elephant movement between elephant habitat areas.

 Asian elephants are a wide-ranging species with an important ecological role.
 As mega-herbivores, elephants feed on a large variety of plants and disperse seeds throughout the forest in their droppings.
-Asian elephants are endangered globally, primarily due to habitat loss and human-elephant conflict related mortalities.
+Asian elephants are endangered globally, primarily due to habitat loss and human-elephant conflict.
 Despite the conversion of prime elephant habitat for human settlements and agricultural uses, elephants travel along ancient movement routes.
-Across Asia this deeply engrained habit brings elephants in close contact with people, especially around large scale agricultural areas, i.e. tea plantations and their surrounding communities.
+Across Asia this deeply engrained habit brings elephants in close contact with people, especially around large scale agricultural areas, including tea plantations, and their surrounding communities.
 Shrinking habitat in the region leaves elephants few options to avoid areas of expanding human development.

 Further, due to a lack of access to natural forage, elephants may be driven by hunger to raid crops and enter villages seeking food, putting them in direct conflict with people.
 If elephants are chased and harassed by people, they may exhibit aggressive behavior, which may in turn lead to elephant attacks on people or property.
 Male elephants in the state of musth, a natural state related to competition for mate selection, are particularly prone to aggressive behavior and warrant special caution as part of any human-elephant conflict reduction plan.